matthewhudson/docs.storyscript.io/quick-start/README.md

 story apps create
 ```

-> This generated the `story.yml` file which is used to identify your application and provide metadata to configure version and secrets variables.
+> This command generated a `story.yml` file which is used to identify your application and provide metadata to configure version and secrets variables.

 We have created a few examples that can help you bootstrap your project.
 Let's start you off with the classic hello-world: